smurphos/conky-blur-background/README.md

 A bash script intended to be run from a conky config to create a blurred conky background image based on the underlying desktop wallpaper.

+## Compatibility

-The initial release is compatible with the Cinnamon desktop environment only.
+The script is currently limited to the following desktop environments.

+Cinnamon (developed and tested on Cinnamon 5.2.7 - Linux Mint 20.3) MATE (partially tested on MATE 1.26 - Linux Mint 20.3)

-It is intended to add support for additional desktop environments in time.
+It is intended to add support for additional Desktop Environments in future.

 ## Contributors